Frequently Asked Questions

 Reward!
 Reward!
 Reward! - if you didn't get paid for doing your job, would you still continue to go to work?

-Always end on a good note -
+Always end on a good note - Pushing till the point of failure is never the way to end your games.

 Don't get frustrated! - make training a fun experience for both you and your dog.